 1. Financial Stability

-Any tenant screening checklist starts with and, most importantly, consists of financial stability.
+Any tenant screening form starts with, and most importantly, consists of financial stability.
 A landlord determines if the renter has continuous income, enough savings, and consistent rent payment capabilities when they confirm the financial health of the tenant.

 Pay stubs and bank statements provide unambiguous proof of stability in finances in the fast-paced rental markets of today, therefore supporting the rental requirements for tenants.